Denied Car Insurance? How to Request Reconsideration and Get Approved

 • Direct Auto — highly rated for high-risk drivers

 Expect to pay 50–200% more than standard market rates.
-Learn more about non-standard auto insurance companies and what they offer.
+Learn more about non-standard auto insurance companies, who qualifies, and how to save.
+You can also compare high-risk car insurance options across top carriers to find the best fit for your situation.

 Pros